Deem: the query & reasoning engine

 Where Deem sits

-{{ … }},{% if/for %}).
+{{ … }},{% if/for %}), with further transformation modes to come.

 Both embed EL, a CEL-class scalar expression language.
 Every Deem clause body — where, select, join on, group by, aggregate arguments, having, order by, find — is an EL expression, and the same EL is what Trama evaluates inside {{ … }}.
 Learn EL once and you know the expression half of both engines.